cloudqubes/ootc-documentation/source/adminguide/virtual_machines.rst

 About Working with Virtual Machines
 ===================================

-OOTC gives you complete control over the lifecycle of the guest VMs in the cloud.
-Using the OOTC UI, you can start, reboot, stop, and destroy VMs.

-A VM can have a name, a display name, and a group.
-You can use these to keep your VMs organized.
+You can create VMs and manage their entire lifecycle using the OOTC UI.
+A VM in OOTC has a name, a display name, and a group that you can use to keep your VMs organized.

 ..
    @Question: The group is visible only at the VM creation.
 Should we mention that in the docs?